bill-z-bawb/SignalRGB-Deck/README.md

 SignalRGB-Deck is not an official plugin.
 I am not associated with SignalRGB or Whirlwind in any manner (except being a huge fan).

-This plugin is designed to perform two different types of actions:
+This plugin is designed to perform a few different types of actions:

 - Apply SignalRGB Effects: For any SignalRGB effect you have installed, it will appear as an option in the action's `SignalRGB Effect` dropdown menu.
 When a new Effect is selected, its unique settings will appear below it in the section titled `Effect Settings`.
 Essentially, this means that you can store many different profiles for the same SignalRGB Effect.
+- Apply one of your SignalRGB layouts: SignalRGB-Deck will find all of your existing layouts and allow you to create shortcut actions.
 - Launch SignalRGB Views: A SignalRGB View is typically associated with items in the left-hand nav bar of the SignalRGB app.
 For instance, you can assign a StreamDeck button to an action that opens SignalRGB directly to the `Layouts` section of the SignalRGB app.

 In all honesty, this plugin isn't anything that you couldn't already do with existing StreamDeck plugins, it's just that the